znep/query-coordinator/README.md

 ### Deploying to socrata.github.io/styleguide
 When a PR is successfully merged, an admin must run – from `master` — the deploy script at the base of the project.

-`git checkout master && ./deploy.sh`
+`git checkout master && npm run deploy`

 ## Resources Used
 1. [Middleman](https://middlemanapp.com/)